 This section presents the CCA Imputation method, which was employed as one of the techniques to handle missing data in the dataset.

-3.1.2 Overview of CCA Imputation
+3.1.2.
+Overview of CCA Imputation

 The primary goal of CCA Imputation is to estimate the missing values in the dataset by leveraging the correlations between the variables with missing data and the other relevant variables in the dataset.
 By utilizing the relationships between these variables, the CCA Imputation method attempts to provide accurate and informed imputations while preserving the underlying structure and patterns in the data.